Cjir/AcornStairliftsMicrosite/ReadMe.md

 ![Image](photosforreadme/MacBook Pro - 4.png)

 ## Figma Final design and assets
+Photos Are Located in photosforreadme
 ![Image](photosforreadme/MacBook Pro - 5.png)
 ![Image](photosforreadme/MacBook Pro - 6.png)
 ![Image](photosforreadme/Frame 2.png)

+###
+To see a in a live format pls;
+1. download the Zip
+2. Export folder
+3. and Run the Index.html